Núria Aliaga-Alcalde

 Núria Aliaga-Alcalde is a Spanish chemist who is a professor at the Catalan Institution for Research and Advanced Studies.
 Her research considers molecular magnets and functional nanomaterials.

 Early life and education

 Aliaga-Alcalde completed her undergraduate studies at the University of Barcelona.
-She was a doctoral researcher at Indiana University.
-Her research considered the synthesis of tetranuclear maganese single-molecule magnets.
+She was a doctoral researcher at Indiana University Bloomington.
+Her research considered the synthesis of tetranuclear manganese single-molecule magnets.
 These polynuclear metal complexes can display unusual magnetic properties due to the large number of unpaired electrons.
 She was a postdoctoral researcher at both the Max Planck Institute for Chemical Energy Conversion and Leiden University.

 Research and career

 In 2007, Aliaga-Alcalde joined the University of Barcelona, where she was made ICREA Researcher Professor at the Instituto de Ciencia de Materiales de Barcelona (ICMAB-CSIC).
 She established a research program focused on functional nanomaterials and the development of molecular magnets.
 She is particularly interested in curcumoids and porphyrinic-like coordination complexes.